 Shenzhen Airlines' officials could not be contacted for comment.

 Air safety in China came under the spotlight recently following the 24 August crash involving a Henan Airlines Embraer 190.
-The incident, which killed 42 of 96 people on board the aircraft, prompted a review of safety operations by Chinese authorities and airlines.
+The incident, which killed 42 of 96 people on board, prompted a review of safety operations by Chinese authorities and airlines.